 The SAT/ACT Prep course is designed to familiarize students with the format and the content of the SAT and ACT tests taken for college entrance purposes.
 Through lectures, discussion, and interactive use of problems both individually and collaboratively, students will become better prepared for the tests and improve their probability for success on these competitive college admissions exams.
 The initial assessment will be based upon previously taken exams—the PSAT, ACT, or SAT, and an individual study plan will be developed through the College Board.
 Students will work interactively with released SAT/ACT tests and practice questions as well as vocabulary and mathematical concepts.
 Student weaknesses will be identified and analyzed, and efforts will be focused on improving those deficiencies.
 The course will be structured over a semester, with one nine-week segment devoted to English and the second nine-week segment devoted to math.

-At Tallulah Falls School, our seniors complete a culminating project of academic and intellectual experiences known as the Senior Capstone.
-Throughout the year, students will defend a research topic, complete job shadowing and service hours, collect letters of recommendation, and complete a job application.
-In addition, seniors practice valuable life skills like interviewing, managing finances, professional greetings, and dress, and other valuable lessons to prepare them for the college and professional worlds.
-In the spring semester, seniors will present their research and experiences to their peers, teachers, and evaluators.
-The Senior Capstone is a graduation requirement at TFS worth one credit.
-Students will also receive guidance and time during this class period to work on college and scholarship applications, research careers, meet with the college counselor, and hear college representative presentations.
+At Tallulah Falls School our seniors complete a culminating project of academic and intellectual experiences known as the Senior Capstone.
+Throughout this year-long course, students will defend a research topic, complete job shadowing/professional interviews and service hours, collect letters of recommendation, and complete a job application.
+In addition, seniors practice valuable life skills like interviewing, managing finances, professional greetings and dress, and other valuable lessons to prepare them for the college and professional worlds.
+By the end of the year, seniors will present their research and experiences to their peers, teachers, and evaluators.
+The Senior Capstone is a graduation requirement at TFS worth one full credit.
+Students will also receive guidance and time in this class period to work on college and scholarship applications, research careers, meet with the college counselor, and hear college representative presentations.